TerezaStefkova/Web-scraping/README.md

 # Web-scraping
-Scraping job posting from a website
+Scraping job postings from a website